 In 2018 I was selected as a Words Ireland winner in the DWAD afternoon – this opened up opportunities among writers and film directors and it was an honor to be one of the final winners.

-This year – I have been delighted to win Mayo Business Woman of the Year (Arts) in the Network Ireland Business Woman of the Year Awards.
+In 2019 I was honored and delighted to win Mayo Business Woman of the Year (Arts) in the Network Ireland Business Woman of the Year Awards.

-My contemporary fiction novels have all been published in digital first format achieving top ten best seller status across the US, UK, Australia and Canada.
+My contemporary fiction novels have achieved top ten best seller status across the US, UK, Australia and Canada.
 My Husbands Wives was a top ten bestseller in Ireland on its trade paper back release.
-This year sees the release of paperback editions of both My Husbands Wives and The Girl I Used To Know (Head of Zeus) All of my novels are available in large print and audio formats also.
+This year sees the release of The Ladies Midnight Swimming Club – available in e-book and in all good bookshops.
+All of my novels are available in large print and audio formats also.
+If audio-books are your thing, you can order them through your local library.

 I am currently working on edits and an idea for a new contemporary fiction novel.
-I live in the west of Ireland with my husband, four children and a very busy chocolate Labrador called Penny.
+I live in the west of Ireland with my husband – Mr H, four children and a very busy chocolate Labrador called Penny.